ibm-cloud-docs/cli/plugins/cbr/context-based-restrictions.md

 # Context-based restrictions CLI plug-in
 {: #cbr-plugin}

-The {{site.data.keyword.cloud}} context-based restrictions command line interface (CLI) provides extra capabilities for context-based restrictions.
+The {{site.data.keyword.cloud}} context-based restrictions command line interface (CLI) provides more capabilities for context-based restrictions.
 You can use this CLI plug-in to manage access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests.
 {: shortdesc}

 ## Before you begin